kasperpihl/react-micro-reducer/README.md

 # useActionReducer

+Split your reducer into actions, and avoid having one large reducer function with a switch statement

-A React hook reducer made for a Typescript world 💙 Avoid having one large reducer function with a switch statement, but split it into small action reducers.
+A React hook reducer made for a Typescript world 💙

+useActionReducer uses the standard useReducer under the hook 🎉

 ## Installation